 Prosperity Doctrine/Prosperity Gospel.
 Simply put, a false belief that Christians will automatically be healthy and wealthy (if they have faith).
 Part of the Word Faith Movement.

 Providence Church.
 Cult, also called Providence, or in many Asian countries as JMS (Jesus Morning Star), which is also the initials of the founder, Jung Myung Seok.
 Present in New Zealand as Nikau Church led by Crystal Liu.
 Other names include Spirit of Truth, Christian Gospel Mission, International Christian Association, Setsuri, and The Bright Moon Church.
 Front groups include Kotuku Models and Global Association of Culture and Peace which is also known by many other names, such as Bright Smile Movement.
 Dance With Me is believed to no longer be a front group.
 The cult particularly targets young Korean women, mainly Christian students, but its presence in New Zealand is believed to be small.
-However, with the pending release from prison of the founder (in July 2017) they appear to be stepping up their recruiting work – see this NZ Herald article and this video.
+However, with the founder's pending release from prison on parole (in the first half of 2018) they appear to be stepping up their recruiting work – see this NZ Herald article and this video.
 For more information see Wikipedia's Providence article or www.jmscult.com.

 Purification Program.
 Name used by Scientology cult.
 Stay well clear of it.